laanwj/cln4rust/README.md

 - the API could make more use of enums where the possible values are known; for example the `addresstype` parameter to `newaddr`, but also in returned structures.
-This has to be weighted agains flexibility, though, in case the API is extended later.
+This has to be weighted against flexibility, though, in case the API is extended later.

 - decide on `&str` versus `String` on high-level API (but at least make sure it is consistent)